daniel-burghardt/ethereum-watcher/README.md

 #### `POST /subscribe/{address}`

 Subscribes `{address}` to the watcher service.
-Once subscribed, its transactions will be tracked and persistent in the service's storage.
+Once subscribed, its transactions will be tracked and persisted in the service's storage.

 #### `GET /transactions/{address}`